KevinOConnor/klipper/docs/Config_Reference.md

 #   A reset pin may be specified on ssd1306 displays.
 If it is not
 #   specified then the hardware must have a pull-up on the
 #   corresponding lcd line.
+#resx_pin:
+#csx_pin:
+#dcx_pin:
+#wrx_pin:
+#rdx_pin:
+#d15_pin:
+#d14_pin:
+#d13_pin:
+#d12_pin:
+#d11_pin:
+#d10_pin:
+#d9_pin:
+#d8_pin:
+#   The pins connected to an st7789v type lcd.
+The resx-, csx- and
+#   rdx pins are optional and need to be pulled up when not connected.
+#   The other pins must be provided, and must be connected to a single
+#   mcu.
+#fgcolor:
+#   Foreground color (RGB components range 0-255, separated by commas)
+#   when using an st7789v display.
+The display uses 16-bit colors in
+#   RGB565 format internally.
+The update rate of the display depends on
+#   the chosen colors; for maximum speed it is best to pick colors where
+#   both bytes of the RGB565 color are identical.
+#bgcolor:
+#   Background color, when using an st7789v display.
+#rect:
+#   size and location of the menu window, when using an st7789v display.
+#   4 integers, separated by commas: left, top, right, bottom
+#button<0-999>_rect:
+#button<0-999>_fgcolor:
+#button<0-999>_bgcolor:
+#   Definition for an on-screen button, when using an st7789v display.
+#   Format corresponds to the rect, fgcolor and bgcolor properties above.
+#   Multiple buttons are supported, but must have incremental numbers.
+#   Must all be provided for each defined on-screen button.
+#button<0-999>_glyph:
+#   Glyph to be drawn on the button, when using an st7789v display.
+Glyph
+#   data is stored as lines, where '.' is a background pixel and '*' is a
+#   foreground pixel.
+The glyph is centered on the button.
+Must be provided
+#   for each defined on-screen button.
 #display_group:
 #   The name of the display_data group to show on the display.
 This
 #   controls the content of the screen (see the "display_data" section